Ameendarwan/Gist-Management/README.md

 To build the project in `prodction` mode `npm run build`.

-### Commit with Husky

-Husky is used to enforce pre-commit hooks to ensure code quality before commits.
-Follow these steps to commit:

-- Make your changes to the codebase.
-- Stage the changes with git add ..
-- Run git commit -m "Your commit message".
-- Husky will trigger and run lint-staged to check for formatting issues and linting errors.
-- If all checks pass, the commit will be completed.
-- If any checks fail, Husky will prevent the commit and show you the issues to fix.

 ### IDE Configuration

 The suggested IDE for this project is VSCode.